 If you want to go all out, you could get yourself a portable fridge, but you’ll also need something to power it too whether that be electricity at the campgrounds or solar panels.

-You can read our complete guide on how to choose a portable camping fridge here.
+You can read our complete guide on how to choose a camping esky here or if you prefer read about how to choose a portable camping fridge here.

 Most campgrounds have BBQs, so a portable BBQ is not necessary for your must have list for camping.
 However, as I said above, we like to be able to cook at our tent.
 We have the Ziggy by Ziegler & Brown and just love our little portable BBQ, it’s well worth the investment as we also use it on day trips to the park too.